JoshPaulie/textual-cards/README.md

 ```

 ## Usage
 > These usage instructions are for the concept of the app.
+The app lacks most of this functionality as-is.
+> To use the app during development, follow the [manual install](#manual) instructions
+>
-The app lacks most of the functionality as-is.
-To use the app during development, follow the [manual install](#manual) instructions.
-While inside the repo directory, edit the `deck` file with your pipe (|) seperated Q & A cards
+> While inside the repo directory, edit the `deck` file with your pipe (`|`) seperated Q & A lines.
+Most of the following applies, but only 1 deck can be loaded at a time and it must be in the example one in repo
+>
+> Anything annotated with 💤 are features yet to be implemented

-After installation, run `cards` in your terminal.
-Your decks directory will be read, and a list presented.
-From this list you can pick which deck to load up, and use the (hopefully intuitive) keyboard shortcuts
+After installation, run `cards` in your terminal. 💤 Your decks directory will be read, and a list presented. 💤 From this list you can pick which deck to load up 💤, and use the (hopefully intuitive) keyboard shortcuts

 ### Decks
-Flashcards are collected as "deck" files, in the directory `~/decks`.
-This file is recursively checked, allowing for the decks to be categorized into subdirectories
+Flashcards are collected as "deck" files, in the directory `~/decks`. 💤 This file is recursively checked, allowing for the decks to be categorized into subdirectories 💤

-These deck files can be named anything, but are "Pipe (`|`) seperated files."
-The left hand side is the question, while the right is the answer
+- These deck files can be named anything, but are "Pipe (`|`) seperated files"
+- The left hand side of the `|` is the question, while the right is the answer
+- Each line in the deck file considered a [card](#cards)

 An example deck may look like
 ```
-What is the powerhouse of the cell?|The mitochondria Who is the best programmer?|bexli, of course
+What is the powerhouse of the cell?|The mitochondria Who is the best programmer? | bexli, of course
 Textual is _________|So rad!
 ```

+#### Cards
+- Cards are `.strip()`ed, meaning any spaces at the end or begining of your question or answer will be trimmed off, allowing for cards like 💤
+  - `How is bexli going to get this package & publish this app? | He has has no idea!`

 ### Keyboard shortcuts
+All keyboard shortcuts can be found in the footer, expect
+- `q` or `escape` to exit the app

 ## License
 `textual-cards` is distributed under the terms of the [MIT](https://spdx.org/licenses/MIT.html) license.